 - Setup a "wall-of-fame" in your office where managers and employees can post pictures and write notes of appreciation for staff members.

 - Set aside time at the end of your staff meeting to thank staff members who went above and beyond.

 - Send out an internal email to let staff and management know about a certain department's accomplishments, and mention each employee by name to let them know they're valued.

-The benefit of having a formal recognition program is that your employees know in advance what award/recognition they will receive if they achieve a certain goal, so a formal program can help to motivate your workforce.
+If you have a formal recognition program, your employees know in advance what award or recognition they will receive if they achieve a certain goal, so a formal program can help to motivate your workforce.

 How do you motivate your team without money?